mrsonne/hubit/README.md

 ## At a glance

 `Hubit` is an event-driven orchestration hub for your existing calculation tools.
 It allows you to

 - execute calculation tools as one `Hubit` composite model with a loose coupling between the model components,
 - centrally configure the interfaces between calculation tools rather than coding them.
 This allows true separation of responsibility between different teams,
-- easily run your existing calculation tools in asynchronously in multiple processes,
+- easily run your existing calculation tools asynchronously in multiple processes,
 - query the `Hubit` model for specific results thus avoiding explicitly coding (fixed) call graphs and running superfluous calculations,
 - make parameter sweeps,
-- feed previously calculated results into new calculations thus augmenting old results objects,
+- feed previously calculated results into new calculations thus augmenting old results,
-- incremental results caching and calculation restart from cache,
+- store results incrementally during execution and restart from previously stored results (model caching),
-- caching of model component results allowing `Hubit` to bypass repeated calculations,
+- reuse results if calculations are executed multiple times with the same input (component caching),
 - visualize your `Hubit` composite model i.e. visualize your existing tools and the attributes that flow between them.

 ## Motivation

 Many work places have developed a rich ecosystem of stand-alone tools.
 These tools may be developed/maintained by different teams using different programming languages and using different input/output data models.
 Nevertheless, the tools often depend on results provided the other tools leading to complicated dependencies and error-prone (manual) workflows involving copy & paste.
 If this sounds familiar you should try `Hubit`.

 By defining input and results data structures that are shared between your tools `Hubit` allows all your Python-wrappable tools to be seamlessly executed asynchronously as a single model.
 Asynchronous multi-processor execution often assures a better utilization of the available CPU resources compared to sequential single-processor execution.
 This is especially true when some time is spent in each component i.e. for CPU bound calculations.
 In practice this performance improvement often compensates the management overhead introduced by `Hubit`.